Bricks and Cantrips A deep dive into card game design

 It is from this pool of neutral legendary cards that we come to meet Ragnaros the Firelord.

 The name and art of this card, as well as its legendary frame, tell the player that this entity is powerful.
 A formal name followed by a title can communicate that a card is a known figure of renown.
-For what it’s, Firelord is a pretty awesome title.
+For what it’s worth, Firelord is a pretty awesome title.

 The art does an amazing job of showing this lord in action.
 The pose has a fluid sense of motion, like he’s about to bring his hammer down.
 The massive proportions of the chest, arms, hands, and hammer help show that Ragnaros is an absolute titan.
 Also he’s engulfed in flames.
 Or, rather, composed of flames.

-When we start to look at the metrics and mechanics of the card, we continue to see that this is an endgame thread.
+When we start to look at the metrics and mechanics of the card, we continue to see that this is an endgame threat.

 The mana cost, power, and health of this minion are all symmetrical at a value of 8.